 An effective response to flooding requires the co-operation of a whole range of organisations along with the willingness of the public to report flooding problems and potential causes, such as blocked drains and culverts.

-We have prepared a detailed Flood Contingency Plan for the whole of the county.
+We have prepared a detailed Multi-Agency Flood Plan for the whole of the county.

 The plan contains detailed information which will allow key agencies to work together in a co-ordinated way in response to serious flooding emergencies.
 Sections in the plan include: